-MTNHP has been awarded \$15,000 from DEQ to complete mapping of USGS quads for which no current or historical mapping exists, and to evaluate historic mapping that has recently been added to the US Fish and Wildlife Service National Wetlands Inventory (NWI) database.
-This grant built on the \$10,000 committed to MTNHP by MSL.
-These two funding sources will allow the MTNHP to prepare a single statewide MSDI theme for wetlands by late Spring of 2016.
-While much of the theme will include historic (1980s) mapping only, which does not include riparian areas, users will have a single source through MSDI for data and metadata.
-MTNHP plans to address quality concerns and data usability pertaining to the historic data in the metadata so that users understand its limitations.
-At the same time, MTNHP will continue to seek funding to update the 1980s data, focusing on areas where the absence of riparian mapping compromises the value of the data for planning and analysis (e.g., the Rocky Mountain Front) or where land use change has rendered the older data obsolete (e.g., portions of the Hi-Line).
+MTNHP had hoped to have a statewide MSDI theme for wetlands in spring of 2016 but after further investigation of the historic (1980s) mapping it was determined that the quality of this data was too poor to include as part of the official MSDI dataset.
+MTNHP will continue to seek funding to update the 1980s data, focusing on areas where the absence of riparian mapping compromises the value of the data for planning and analysis (e.g., the Rocky Mountain Front) or where land use change has rendered the older data obsolete (e.g., portions of the Hi-Line).

-3. Rural County and Tribal GIS development
+3. Local and Tribal GIS development

-As noted in the accomplishments section, the results of several FY 2015 grants that provided funding for rural county Web GIS development were impressive.
+The results of several grants from previous cycles that provided funding for rural county Web GIS development were impressive.
 The challenge is to keep this momentum going for other rural counties not yet invested in the technology.
 MSL, in coordination with local entities, will: